 The details can help evaluate the difficulty level of the course on a per-student basis.

 Exporting Reports for a Quiz

-The LearnDash Quiz Reporting extension also provides an option to export quiz response data at the quiz level.
+Reports for LearnDash also provide an option to export quiz response data at the quiz level as a CSV or XLS file.
 The details exported are grouped by each student.
 This can help evaluate the difficulty level of the quiz on a per question or quiz module basis.

-As you can infer, the quiz export functionality provided by LearnDash, along with the Quiz Reporting add-on can help generate reports for quizzes attempted by students.
+As you can infer, the quiz reporting and export functionality provided by LearnDash and also WISDM Reports for LearnDash can help generate reports for quizzes attempted by students.

 Based on the reports obtained, you as the LearnDash LMS owner can upgrade the course content, and quiz questions to improve your students’ learning experience.
 Wouldn’t you agree?

 Quiz reports help you understand the impact of your training and how much students retain from it.

 2. What’s good in WISDM Reports for LearnDash?